Here are the sectors where the incidence rate is rising

 France is currently facing an increase in Covid-19 cases.
 But not all sectors of the country are put in the same boat in facing this seventh wave.

-200,000 positive cases in 24 hours.
-The new number of Covid-19 infections announced by Health Minister François Browne is alarming.
+Holidays due to covid.
+On Tuesday, the index crossed the 200,000 new contamination bar.
+A figure announced by Health Minister François Browne is alarming.
 For weeks now, doctors have been talking about the seventh wave.

 As evidenced by the incidence rate.
 This indicator measures the number of cases Covid-19 per 100,000 people in a week.
-Nationwide, the case rate now stands at 1,153, up from 321 a month ago.
+Nationally, the case rate now stands at 1,200, up from 321 a month ago.
 However, this is lower than in March (about 1,400 positive cases per 100,000 people each week) or in January (around 3,700).